mrbrandao/traceroute/README.md

 TTL stands for Time To Live and it's an 8bit field in the IP Header.
 It's basically a security feature to avoid routing infinity loops between routers.

-So in `traceroute`,  TTL is initially set to 1 until it receives an ICMP "port unreachable".
+So in `traceroute`,  TTL is initially set to 1 until it receives an ICMP type "echo reply".
 To follow the hosts,  we must wait for an ICMP "time exceeded" reply from a gateway.
 After that we can record the round-trip delay and send another package with TTL, incremented by one.

 So to implement that, we need to create a basic loop, that will represent the number of hops and increment the TTL in each loop interaction.